IOTRONICS/parc-agrobot/README.md

 ---

-Together, let's cultivate smarter, sustainable, and more productive agriculture with parc-agrobot.
+Together, let's cultivate smarter, more sustainable, and more productive agriculture with parc-agrobot.
 Happy farming! 🚜🌾